jepegit/cellpy/docs/getting_started/installation.md

 ### Pip

-This is how to install `cellpy` using conda on Linux.
+This is how to install `cellpy` using pip on Linux.
 Be aware that you might have to install additional packages.

 (cellpy-install-sources)=